-Sunderland AFC’s Foundation of Light has received high praise from the Digital, Culture, Media and Sport Select Committee in its report “Changing Lives: the social impact of participation in culture and sport”, which was released today.
+Foundation of Light has received high praise from the Digital, Culture, Media and Sport Select Committee in its 'Changing Lives' report.

 The full report is available on the Digital, Culture, Media and Sport website.